Lupton family: Francis Martineau Lupton

-Arthur G. Lupton and his daughters
+Arthur G. Lupton and his daughters: Lady Mayoress Elinor Lupton and Elizabeth Lupton

 Arthur Greenhow Lupton (1850–1930) was Francis III's second son.
 Educated at Leeds Grammar School, he entered the family business at the age of 16.
 He was elected to the board of governors of the Yorkshire College at 25 and, after his father's death, took over as chairperson of its Finance Committee.
 At 36, he was elected to the city council and in 1889 became its chairperson.
 He negotiated the separation of the Yorkshire College from the Victoria University.
 Leeds University received its royal charter in 1904, naming "Our trusty and well-beloved Arthur Greenhow Lupton, chairperson of the Council of the Yorkshire College" as its first Pro Chancellor.
 He hosted George V when he visited the university on 27 September 1915.
 He held the post for 16 years, then returned to the council, promoting co-operation between the university and industry, especially the Clothworkers Company.

 Recognising the need for large-scale electricity generation, he founded the Yorkshire Electric Power Company and Electrical Distribution of Yorkshire Ltd, and was its chairperson until nationalisation.
 He promoted the House to House Electricity Company, which was taken over by Leeds Corporation.
-With friends, he started the Wetherby Water Works, was concerned with the Yorkshire Waste Heat Company, was a director of the North Eastern Railway and a West Riding magistrate.
+With friends, he started the Wetherby District Water Company, was concerned with the Yorkshire Waste Heat Company, was a director of the North Eastern Railway and a West Riding magistrate.
 During the Great War, he established a shell filling factory at Barnbow.
 In 1921, on the death of his brother, Frank, he took over responsibility for Wm.
 Lupton & Co.

-Arthur married Harriet Ashton, with whom he had two daughters: Elinor Gertrude (1886–1979) and Elizabeth (Bessie, 1888–1977).
-His wife died shortly after giving birth to Bessie.
-Their second cousin, Beatrix Potter, sent them her own hand-drawn watercolour Christmas cards; examples from 1890 to 1895 have survived.
-In 1908, Elinor Lupton was awarded an M.A. from Cambridge University.
-Both sisters served as V.A.D. nurses in France during the Great War.
-Their brother Arthur survived the war but a riding accident with the Bramham Moor Hunt in 1928 resulted in his death the following year.